ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Abstract

 \section{Abstract}

-Grasp a specific target in object stacking and overlapping scenes is a necessary and challenging task for practical use of robotic grasp.
-In this paper, we propose a robotic grasp detection algorithm based on Region of Interest (RoI) to simultaneously detect targets and their grasps in object overlapping scenes.
-Our proposed algorithm uses Regions of Interest (RoIs) to detect grasps while doing classification and location regression of targets.
-To train the network, we contribute a much bigger multi-object grasp dataset than Cornell Grasp Dataset, which is based on Visual Manipulation Relationship Dataset.
-Experimental results demonstrate that our algorithm achieves 24.9\% miss rate at 1FPPI and 68.2\% mAP with grasp on our dataset.
-Robotic experiments demonstrate that our proposed algorithm can help robots grasp specific target in multi-object scenes at 84\% success rate.
+Grasp detection considiering the affiliations between grasps and their owner in object overlapping scenes is a necessary and challenging task for the practical use of the robotic grasping approach.
+In this paper, a robotic grasp detection algorithm named ROI-GD is proposed to provide a feasible solution to this problem based on Region of Interest (ROI), which is the region proposal for objects.
+ROI-GD uses features from ROIs to detect grasps instead of the whole scene.
+It has two stages: the first stage is to provide ROIs in the input image and the second-stage is the grasp detector based on ROI features.
+We also contribute a multi-object grasp dataset, which is much larger than Cornell Grasp Dataset, by labeling Visual Manipulation Relationship Dataset.
+Experimental results demonstrate that ROI-GD performs much better in object overlapping scenes and at the meantime, remains comparable with state-of-the-art grasp detection algorithms on Cornell Grasp Dataset and Jacquard Dataset.
+Robotic experiments demonstrate that ROI-GD can help robots grasp the target in single-object and multi-object scenes with the overall success rates of 92.5\% and 83.8\% respectively.